CodingMentalModels/symbolic-manipulation-engine/README.md

 # Symbolic Manipulation Engine

+At the end of the day, math reduces to moving symbols around on a piece of paper.
+So why not let a computer do it instead?

-Goal: An extensible engine for defining allowable symbolic manipulations, saving them into "Contexts" so that they can be reused / shared / etc., and creating tooling for parsing input (e.g. from a command line) and displaying output (LaTeX, etc.), such that doing math, physics, etc. is faster / easier than doing it on paper / blackboard / whiteboard, etc.
+The Symbolic Manipulation Engine is an extensible engine for defining allowable symbolic manipulations, saving them into "Contexts" so that they can be reused / shared / etc., and creating tooling for parsing input (e.g. from a command line) and displaying output (LaTeX, etc.), such that doing math, physics, etc. is faster / easier than doing it on paper / blackboard / whiteboard, etc.

+It's currently under development, sometimes live at https://twitch.tv/codingmentalmodels.

+A VSCode front end is also under development but not currently public.

+## Upcoming Features
+- Tautologies -- Transformations requiring no starting statement.
+- Algorithms for simplifying other arithmetic expressions (currently only Addition exists).
+- LaTeX support

 ## User Stories